• Skip to primary navigation

 Can you make sweet potato casserole the day before?

-1. Prep all the ingredients and store in the fridge in separate containers.
+1. Prep all the ingredients and store them in the fridge in separate containers.
 Then assemble just before ready to cook.

 2. Assemble the sweet potato casserole, refrigerate, and bake the next day.

-3. The last option is to bake them the day before, then just reheat for serving the next day.
+3. The last option is to bake them the day before, then just reheat them for serving the next day.

 TOP TIP: You may need to adjust the cooking time when making ahead since the sweet potatoes will be cold at the start of cooking.